bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Imports</h4>

-One of nicest parts of Sass is its ability to import multiple .scss or .sass files and condense them into one single file.
+<p>One of nicest parts of Sass is its ability to import
+multiple .scss or .sass files and condense them into one single file.
-Condensing all of the files into one allows for multiple stylesheets to be used for better organization without the worry of numerous HTTP request.
+Condensing all of the files into one allows for multiple stylesheets to be used for better organization without the worry of numerous HTTP request.</p>

-Instead of referencing all of the different stylesheets within an HTML document only reference the one Sass file importing all of the other stylesheets.
+<p>Instead of referencing all of the different stylesheets within an HTML
+document only reference the one Sass file importing all of the other stylesheets.</p>

-In the following examples, all three files &#0095;normalize.sass, &#0095;grid.sass, and &#0095;typography.sass are all compiled into one file.
-In the event that the Sass file importing all the other files is named styles.sass, and it is compiled into styles.css, then only styles.css needs to be referenced within the HTML document.
+<p>In the following examples, all three files &#0095;normalize.sass,
+&#0095;grid.sass, and &#0095;typography.sass are all compiled into one file.
+In the event that the Sass file importing all the other files is named styles.sass, and it is compiled into styles.css, then only styles.css needs to be referenced within the HTML document.</p>

 <h4>Sass</h4>

 ```
- 1  &#0064;import "normalize"
+ 1  @import "normalize"
- 2  &#0064;import "grid", "typography"
+ 2  @import "grid", "typography"
  3
 ```